Brooke Knows Best

 Brooke Knows Best is a VH1 reality series spin-off from the hit VH1 reality program, Hogan Knows Best.
 The series first aired July 13, 2008.
-The show, shot in South Beach, Miami, centers on Brooke Hogan beginning adulthood independent from her parents, no longer living under their roof or being supported by them.
+Shot in South Beach, Miami, the show follows Brooke Hogan entering adulthood independent from her parents, no longer living under their roof or being supported by them.

 Overview

 Brooke Knows Best focuses on singer and daughter of legendary professional wrestler Hulk Hogan, Brooke Hogan, and her friendships with her two roommates, Glenn and Ashley.
 The series features Hogan dealing with her family's problems, her music career, and her life as she's no longer dependent upon her parents nor lives with her family.
 The show consists of her friends, Glenn and Ashley – who are often encouraging Brooke to get out, have fun, and party.
 Brooke, Glenn, and Ashley live in a penthouse in South Beach.
 Two major problems Brooke deals with in the show's first season are dating and coping through the trials and tribulations of her family which is why the series came about as a spin-off of Hogan Knows Best.
 Her family is no longer together due to Hulk and Linda Hogan's divorce, as well as Nick Hogan's prior arrest related to a serious car crash in which he permanently injured his best friend; for these reasons, the predecessor show was cancelled.
 As of the first season of Brooke Knows Best, Hulk Hogan has made many guest appearances, usually to the frustrations of Brooke and her two roommates; Linda has made a couple (one in which she's seen heartbroken and crying over the circumstances surrounding her family); Nick has made one.